HOW TO LISTEN TO AUDIO FICTION

 - There are a few directories starting to come together specifically for this kind of content.
-FictionPodcasts.com is one; Audio-Drama.com is another, both allowing you to search by categories just like you could on Netflix.
+I’ve already mentioned Podchaser which is a really nice site to work from; FictionPodcasts.com and Audio-Drama.com are some others, both allowing you to search by categories just like you could on Netflix.
 Of course, you still have to enter those into your podcast app unless you’re planning to always listen on your computer – but you can do that one time and subscribe and then you’ll always know where to find them!
 (I know, this is something that needs to become easier – and it is, slowly, and will keep simplifying.)

 - There are also some reviewers you can follow who talk a lot about Audio Fiction – Wil Williams is one you don’t want to miss; Elena Fernández-Collins is another.
 You can also look for email newsletters like The Podcast Dragon, Alasdair Stuart’s The Full Lid, and The Fiction Podcast Weekly that carry reviews and curated lists of the best listens.